-For the purposes of the Consolidated Statement of Cash Flows, cash and cash equivalents consist of cash and cash equivalents as defined above, inclusive of bank overdraft balances.
-Bank overdrafts are included within cash and cash equivalents in current assets on the Consolidated Statement of Financial Position.
+For the purposes of the Consolidated Statement of Cash Flows, cash and cash equivalents consist of cash and cash equivalents as defined above, net of bank overdraft balances.
+Bank overdrafts are included within interest-bearing loans and borrowings in current liabilities on the Consolidated Statement of Financial Position.